JasperFx/wolverine/docs/guide/messaging/transports/rabbitmq/interoperability.md

 With this setting, there is **no other required headers** for Wolverine to process incoming messages.
 However, Wolverine will be unable to send responses back to the sender and may have a limited ability to create correlated tracking between the upstream non-Wolverine system and your Wolverine system.

+## Roll Your Own Interoperability

+For interoperability, Wolverine needs to map data elements from the Rabbit MQ client `IBasicProperties` model to Wolverine's internal `Envelope` model.
+If you want a more advanced interoperability model that actually tries to map message metadata, you can implement Wolverine's `IRabbitMqEnvelopeMapper` as shown in this sample:

+snippet: sample_rabbit_special_mapper

+And register that special mapper like this:

+snippet: sample_registering_custom_rabbit_mq_envelope_mapper

 ## Interoperability with NServiceBus